 Girls in Year 9 and above may wear subtle, discreet make-up and some unobtrusive items of jewellery (which they bring at their own risk).
 Girls may wear studs, but boys are not permitted to attend school with studs or earrings.
 Pupils may in no circumstances attend school with painted or varnished nails.

 The hair of all HCH pupils must be brushed and worn in a becoming and sensible fashion – eyes and faces should be on view.
-Girls are asked to tie back long hair.
+Students with long hair are asked to tie it back.
 Discreet highlighting in natural colours is not encouraged but will be overlooked.
 Wholesale dyeing or bleaching of hair is not permitted, nor are excessively long or short haircuts.
 Pupils may not attend school with shaven heads.